hmrc/hmrc.github.io/adding-a-new-scala-library-to-github.md

 Builds on ci-open are automatically generated.

 + Checkout the [jenkins-jobs](https://github.com/hmrc/jenkins-jobs/) repository
-+ Add a build description to the [mdtp.grovy](https://github.com/hmrc/jenkins-jobs/blob/master/jobs/mdtp.groovy) file:
++ Add a build description to the relevant product jobs file e.g. [mdtp.groovy](https://github.com/hmrc/jenkins-jobs/blob/master/jobs/mdtp.groovy) for an MDTP-wide library:

 ```new SbtLibraryJobBuilder('project_name').
                          build(this as DslFactory)
 ```

-+ push or submit a pull-request for this change.
++ Push or submit a pull request for this change.
++ Re-seed ci-open Jenkins using the `Seed Jenkins` job

 ### 5. Create a build in Travis